Williams Racing: 1988 season

 Unable to make a deal with another major engine manufacturer, Williams used naturally aspirated Judd engines for the season.
 This left them with a significant performance deficit compared with their turbo-powered rivals.
-Piquet left Williams to join Lotus who had retained their Honda engines for the 1988 season, helped by having Satoru Nakajima as number 2 driver to Piquet.
-Nelson Piquet called Frank Dernie every week to persuade him to join Lotus.
-Eventually Dernie moved to Lotus to become their new Technical Director.
-Williams brought in Riccardo Patrese to replace Piquet.
+Piquet left Williams to join Lotus to replace Ayrton Senna.
+Senna, meanwhile, was headed to McLaren to replace Stefan Johansson alongside Alain Prost.
+In addition, McLaren replaced its TAG-branded Porsche engines that had taken them to multiple world championships with the same Honda works engines Williams had been receiving.
+Furthermore, Piquet convinced Frank Dernie to join him at Lotus, which was also running Honda engines.

+Williams brought in Riccardo Patrese from Brabham to replace Piquet.
 The team did not win a race that season and finished seventh in the Constructors' Championship, scoring 20 points.
 The highlights of the season for the team were two second-place finishes by Mansell.
 When Mansell was forced to miss two races due to illness, he was replaced by Martin Brundle for Belgium and Jean-Louis Schlesser for Italy.
-Schlesser's collision with Ayrton Senna in that race would deny McLaren a clean sweep of race wins that season.
+Schlesser's collision with Senna in that race would deny McLaren a clean sweep of race wins that season.